php-tuf/php-tuf/README.md

 PHP-TUF is a PHP implementation of [The Update Framework (TUF)](https://theupdateframework.io/) to provide signing and verification for secure PHP application updates.
 [Read the TUF specification](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md) for more information on how TUF is intended to work and the security it provides.

-PHP-TUF project development is primarily focused on supporting secure automated updates for PHP CMSes.
+PHP-TUF project development is primarily focused on supporting secure automated updates for PHP CMSes, although it will also work for any PHP application or Composer project.
 Contributing projects:
 - [Drupal](https://www.drupal.org/)
 - [TYPO3](https://typo3.org/)
 - [Joomla](https://www.joomla.org/)